The Logos: The Meletic Testament (Chapter 21 The Vision)

 54. Polybios looked up, his eyes dark and steady. —Then we shall have lived rightly, even if history does not remember our names properly.

-56. I felt the weight of their words settle into my chest, heavy and familiar, like the stones of the Acropolis beneath my feet.
+56. I felt the sudden weight of their words settle into my chest, heavy and familiar, like the stones of the Acropolis beneath my feet.

 61. In the days that followed, the city grew louder, as if the gods themselves had returned to reclaim their altars.
+The Pagans were seeking allegiances with those who were not Christians.

 62. Statues were scrubbed clean, incense burnt in the streets, and the old hymns echoed once more from the steps of the Parthenon.
+The city was active.

 71. I began to write more fervently, not merely for posterity, but for the present—for the few individuals who still listened, still doubted, still hungered.

-72. My pages filled with fragments: observations, dialogues, parables stripped of magic but rich in meaning.
+72. My pages were filled with fragments: observations, dialogues, parables stripped of magic but rich in meaning.
 They were actual evidence and testimony of the teachings of Asterion.

 73. I wrote of the river that does not ask where it flows, and the stone that does not mourn its erosion.